 2. Will I love it 5 years from now?

-3. Can I build an empire around it?
+3. Can I build an empire (be it a tiny online one) around it?

 Pick your name

-In the end, pick the one name that feels amazing, when you think of it: imagine it in the address field of your browser, or on your business cards.
+And now it's time to pick the one name that feels amazing, when you think of it: type it in the address field of your browser, write it down on paper, imagine it on your business cards.
 Does it make you feel proud when you say it out loud?
-If yes, you’ve got your ideal name and now it’s time to start building that magical business of yours!
+Can you imagine building an online home (more commonly known as a website) behind it?
+If yes, you’ve got your business name and now it’s time to reserve it, brand it and start doing your magic.

 Get the workbook

-That’s it, my dear!
-That wasn't so hard, was it?
-Of course, you can always open two random pages of a thesaurus and put the first two words that you see together.
-But if you'd rather put some thought and feeling into it, here are your action steps this week:
+And that's it!
+Of course, you can always open two random pages of a thesaurus and put together the first two words that you see.
+But if you are methodical pixie, who loves lists and planning tools and would rather put some thought into it, here's what to do next: